jenkinsci/acceptance-test-harness/README.markdown

 ## Describing features

-New feature definitions can take advantage of existing step definitions as well as introduce it's own.
+New feature definitions can take advantage of existing step definitions as well as introduce its own.
 It is desirable to reuse steps that already exists and keep feature specific steps separated at the same time.

 While creating new features you can check whether all steps are declared